 - Coconut extract or lemon extract are delicious alternatives to vanilla extract.

-- Please use whole-milk ricotta in this recipe.
+- Please use whole-milk ricotta.

 - You can keep this dessert in an airtight container in the fridge for up to four days.
 Give it a good stir before serving.
 I don't recommend freezing it.